atom/github/docs/feature-requests/005-blank-slate.md

 The "repository name" field is initially empty and focused.
 As the user types, an error message appears if a repository with the chosen name and owner already exists.

-The "add .gitignore" dropdown is populated with the value "none" and a selectable value for each file in the root directory of [the github/gitignore repository](https://github.com/github/gitignore).
-These values are cached per Atom renderer process. "none" is selected by default.

-The "license template" dropdown is populated with the value "none" and a selectable value chosen from [the "commonly used licenses" API endpoint on GitHub](https://developer.github.com/v3/licenses/#list-commonly-used-licenses).
-These values are cached per Atom renderer process. "none" is selected by default.

 The "source remote name" input is pre-populated with the value of the Atom setting `github.cloneSourceRemoteName`.
 If it's changed to be empty, or to contain characters that are not valid in a git remote name, an error message is shown.

 The clone destination path is pre-populated with the directory specified as `core.projectHome` in the user's Atom settings joined with the repository name.
 If the destination directory already exists, the path is considered invalid and an error message is shown.